darrenkoh/document-management-agents/README_REACT_FRONTEND.md

-# React Frontend for Document Management System
+# React Frontend for DOCRAG

-This document outlines the complete refactoring of the Document Management System UI from Flask server-side rendered templates to a modern React frontend.
+This document outlines the complete refactoring of the DOCRAG UI from Flask server-side rendered templates to a modern React frontend.

 ## Overview